 When it comes to the look of a woman’s clitoris, only small and minimally invasive alterations are required to make a world of difference.
-Your clitoris is covered up by a hood of tissue called prepuce.
+The clitoris is covered up by a hood of tissue called prepuce.
 The clitoral hood protects the clitoris from being persistently rubbed.
 Constant friction can lead to desensitization, over-stimulation and even pain.
 It helps to keep the area moist and completes the exterior of normal female genitalia.
-At times it can be too large or lengthy, or not retract during intimacy.
+At times it can be too large or lengthy.
 This can be caused by genetics or childbirth.

-A clitoral hood reduction, also known as hoodectomy is a cosmetic surgical procedure to reduce the size of the clitoral hood by taking out excess tissue.
+A clitoral hood reduction, also known as Clitoral Hoodectomy is a cosmetic surgical procedure to reduce the size of the clitoral hood by taking out excess tissue.
 The process is usually performed along with a labiaplasty, which reduces the size of the labia minora.

-The procedure has gained enormous popularity in recent years, and become one of the fastest growing groups of cosmetic plastic surgeries for a range of reasons.
+The procedure has gained enormous popularity in recent years and has become one of the fastest-growing groups of cosmetic plastic surgeries for a range of reasons.
 These delicate procedures including labiaplasty are safe, effective and leave female patients extremely pleased with the aesthetic results and confident in intimate scenarios.
-While some women go for labiaplasty to simply get a neater symmetrical appearance, many often choose the procedure as a result of long physical discomfort, to deal with the effects of childbirth, and to increase sexual pleasure and intimacy.
+While some women go for labiaplasty to simply get a neat and more symmetrical appearance, many times, females choose the procedure as a result of long physical discomfort, to deal with the effects of childbirth, and to increase sexual pleasure and intimacy.

-The risks of this type of surgery are minimal.
+There are no huge risks associated with this type of surgery.
 The risks and complications include scarring, altered sensation (either decreased or increased), over-exposure, hypersensitivity, bleeding, infection and dislike with aesthetic results.
 At times many patients get either too much or too little of clitoral hood removed.

-The recovery is usually quick, with least bruising, swelling, and discomfort.
+The recovery is usually quick, with the least bruising, swelling, and discomfort.
 Healing is expected to be complete without noticeable scarring.
-You can return to normal actions within a few days, but should avoid strenuous activity and sexual activity for about a month.
-Patients may feel confident in new, aesthetically pleasing contours that look symmetrical and feminine..
+You can return to normal actions within a few days but should avoid strenuous activity and sexual activity for about a month.
+Patients may feel confident in new, aesthetically pleasing contours that look symmetrical and feminine.